Time and Tide

 4. Data management

-From the calculations I knew we wouldn’t shoot in 4K ProRes HQ; the typical codec of choice, as data storage costs alone would be too high.
-Forgetting to convert mb/s to MBps originally tripped us up, we were estimating 8 times more data than we anticipated but after realising our error, we realised 4K 25p was well within reason.
+From the calculations I knew we couldn’t shoot in 4K ProRes HQ; the typical codec of choice, as data storage (92TB) for 1 copy alone would be too high.
+Forgetting to convert mb/s to MBps originally tripped me up, we were estimating 8 times more data than we anticipated but after realising the error, I realised XAVC-I 4K 25p was well within reason.
 We settled on 12TB harddrives for the production and in reality we shot a total of 8.12TB.
-For 34TB of data we estimated $1350 on hard-drives alone.
+For 32TB of data we estimated spending $1350 on hard-drives alone.

 As a precaution, we had also subscribed to Baidu cloud servers and uploaded our footage online every night.
-When we got our footage safely back home we deleted everything on the cloud.
+When we got our harddrives safely back home we deleted everything off the cloud.

 Data Management Estimation Calculation

 In order to film for a whole day without needing to offload, we brought 2 x 128GB SD cards and 2 x 80GB CFExpress A Cards.
 This gave us 3.7 hours of footage before needing to copy data and free up some space.
-Having more than an hour to record on 2 cards also meant that we could leave the camera rolling during set pieces and let the scene build gradually.
+Having more than an hour to record on 2 cards also meant that we could leave the camera rolling during unplanned sequences and let the scene gradually build.
 This became one of the key shooting styles during intimate moments such as mealtimes and family discussions.

 Every night while uploading footage to the cloud, we would catalogue everything we shot in a logbook.
 Below shows a sample of our FX3 footage, Audio and iPhone spreadsheets.
 Lin and I would review all the footage and audio clips at night while Vee would review them in the morning.
 It was important that we did this as we went along because we could check the quality of what we were shooting and make adjustments along the way.
 An example of this was originally wanting to keep a low profile by using only lapel mics but after a week of hearing clothes scratches in our audio and muffled voices we purchased a shotgun mic and boom pole for the remainder of the shoot.